akosgei/company-crm/README.md

-# Java engineer follow-up project
+# Help Scout Java engineer follow-up project

-Conversations are the bread and butter of a company's systems.
+Conversations are the bread and butter of Help Scout's systems.
 Our domain space revolves around companies helping their customers via email, chat and proactive knowledge base support.

 In this project you'll be working on an incomplete API that imports multiple companies and their relevant data.
 Your task